Combining Discrepancy-Confusion Uncertainty and Calibration Diversity for Active Fine-Grained Image Classification: Experiments

-\textbf{Sampling imbalance affect the performance.} As illustrated in \cref{fig:R0107_imbl_entropy}, we quantify the average imbalance of the labeled datasets constructed by various active learning strategies using the class distribution entropy (see Appendix~\ref{sec:supp_imbalance}).
-We attribute the suboptimal performance of certain active learning methods in specific experimental settings to imbalances in the sampling data.
-For example, when employing the ResNet50 model to select \(K\cdot N_c\) samples on the Caltech101 dataset, our DECERN significantly outperforms existing approaches, \ie, CoreSet, CoreGCN, ActiveFT, NoiseStability.
-This observation reveals that pronounced data imbalances significantly inhibit the potential performance gains of uncertainty- or diversity-based sampling methods, particularly when such imbalances exceed critical thresholds.
+As illustrated in \cref{fig:R0107_imbl_entropy}, we quantify the average imbalance of the sampling data by various AL strategies using the class distribution entropy (see Appendix B.1).
+Our approach achieves a well-balanced sampling data, thereby enhancing model performance.
+In contrast to some methods, \eg, K-Means, CoreSet, and NoiseStability, which often induce performance degradation through imbalanced sample selection strategies.
+This observation reveals that pronounced data imbalances significantly inhibit the potential performance gains of uncertainty-based or diversity-based sampling methods, particularly when such imbalances exceed critical thresholds.